DaffaAdityaDev/portofolioDaffaAditya/posts/SSGInDetail.md

 ## When should I use Static Generation?

 Currently, this page was using Static generation using data from markdown.
-This is useful because now this block can be indexed by search engines and can be cached by a CDN. i recommend using static Generation (with and without data) whenever possible because your page can be built once and served by CDN, make it much faster compare to server side rendering.
+This is useful because now this bloggit can be indexed by search engines and can be cached by a CDN. i recommend using static Generation (with and without data) whenever possible because your page can be built once and served by CDN, make it much faster compare to server side rendering.

 You can use Static Generation for many types of pages, including:

 - Marketing pages
 - Blog posts and portfolio
 - E-commerce product listings
 - Help and documentation

 ## Conclusion

 ![Image of video Sharing Service](/image/blogs/SSGInDetail/SSGEnd.webp)